pleger/ABME-market/README.md

 ## Usage
+You only should execute the main file ([Main.java](src/Main.java)), which uses the scenario configured [input/SCENARIO.xlsx](input/SCENARIO.xlsx) and generates an Excel file as [output](output).

+### Input

-You only should execute the main file ([Main.java](src/Main.java)), which uses the scenario configured [input/SCENARIO.xlsx](input/SCENARIO.xlsx).
-This Excel file contains a set of sheets that are necessary to fill to corretly execute the software.
+The input Excel file contains a set of sheets that are necessary to fill in order to corretly execute the software.

 ![Figure1](http://pleger.cl/sites/ABME-market/markets.png)